-The Committee is asked to review the information detailed in the report and provide comment as necessary.
+(1) The Committee is asked to review the information detailed in the report and the current risk management strategy and provide comment as necessary.

 Quarterly update

 1 Introduction

 1.1 The Committee has responsibility to monitor the effectiveness of risk management arrangements.
 That role, together with a description of the Council's approach to risk management, is set out in the Constitution at Part 4 Section 4.
 It covers the allocation of responsibilities, including the quarterly review of risk management activity.